Accessibility statement for Safe Drive Stay Alive.

 Still under review.
 The content listed below will be updated in due course.

 A number of images do not have appropriate alt text.
 This fails WCAG 2.1 AA success criterion 1.1.1 (non-text content).
-We’ll fix this issue for existing images by the end of August 2020.
 When we publish new content we’ll make sure our use of images meets accessibility standards.

 Still under review.